-How can you become a successful digital nomad in 2020?
+How can you become a successful digital nomad in 2020 and enjoy traveling while working?
 That’s the question we posted on the journalism sites we belong to, putting out this query:

 Looking to hear from at least moderately successful digital nomads who can share tips/advice for 9-to-5ers who are tired of their job and yearn for a digital nomad lifestyle, but have yet to earn anything online.
 How should you make the move, and what should you have prepared/achieved before moving to a digital nomad lifestyle?
 Your submission will be published in a piece intended to help and inspire people who want to be digital nomads.